 TGbe editor: Please modify the 4th paragraph in this subclause (A Restricted TWT …) on Page 206 in 11beD2.0 as shown below:

-A Restricted TWT Traffic Info Present subfield, when included in the Restricted TWT Parameter Set field, is set to 1 to indicate that the Restricted TWT Traffic Info field is present; and set to 0 otherwise.
+(#13227)The Restricted TWT Traffic Info Present subfield in the Restricted TWT Parameter Set field is set to 1 to indicate that the Restricted TWT Traffic Info field is present; and set to 0 otherwise.
 It is reserved for non-EHT STAs.

 TGbe editor: Please modify the last three paragraphs in this subclause as shown below:

-The DL TID Bitmap Valid subfield indicates if the Restricted TWT DL TID Bitmap field has valid.
-When the value is set to 0, it indicates that DL traffic of all TIDs is identified as latency sensitive traffic, and the Restricted TWT DL TID Bitmap field is reserved.
+The DL TID Bitmap Valid subfield, when set to value 1, indicates that the Restricted TWT DL TID Bitmap field is valid and indicates the TIDs that are identified as latency sensitive traffic in the downlink direction(#12054).
+When the value is set to 0, it indicates that DL traffic of all TIDs, mapped in DL to the link on which the r-TWT membership is being setup(#13315), is identified as latency sensitive traffic, and the Restricted TWT DL TID Bitmap field is reserved.

-The UL TID Bitmap Valid subfield indicates if the Restricted TWT UL TID Bitmap field has valid information.
-When the value is set to 0, it indicates that UL traffic of all TIDs is identified as latency sensitive traffic, and the Restricted TWT UL TID Bitmap field is reserved.
+The UL TID Bitmap Valid subfield, when set to value 1, indicates that the Restricted TWT UL TID Bitmap field is valid and indicates the TIDs that are identified as latency sensitive traffic in the uplink direction(#12054).
+When the value is set to 0, it indicates that UL traffic of all TIDs, mapped in UL to the link on which the r-TWT membership is being setup(#13315), is identified as latency sensitive traffic, and the Restricted TWT UL TID Bitmap field is reserved.

-The Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields specify which TID(s) are identified by the TWT scheduling AP or the TWT scheduled STA as latency sensitive traffic streams in the downlink and uplink direction, respectively.
+The Restricted TWT DL TID Bitmap and Restricted TWT UL TID Bitmap subfields specify the TIDs that(#12967) are identified by the r-TWT(#13316) scheduling AP or the r-TWT(#13316) scheduled STA as latency sensitive traffic streams in the downlink and uplink direction, respectively.
 A value of 1 at bit position k in the bitmap indicates that TID k is classified as latency sensitive traffic stream.
 A value of 0 at bit position k in the bitmap indicates that TID k is not classified as latency sensitive traffic stream.